-There are many methods in the literature for solving differential equations~\citep{Lohner1987,BerzMakino1998,NedialkovJacksonCorliss1999,Zgliczynski2002}.
+There are many methods in the literature for solving differential equations, including~\citep{Lohner1987,BerzMakino1998,NedialkovJacksonCorliss1999,Zgliczynski2002}; see also \citep{Tucker2011}.
 However, most use some variation on the following procedure to compute the flow $\phi$ of $\dot{x}=f(x)$ starting in an initial set $X_0$ at time $0$ for a time step $h$.
 The flow is computable as a fixed-point of the Picard operator

 First a \emph{bound} $B$ is computed such that $\phi(X_0,[0,h])\subset B$.
 A sufficient condition for $B$ to be such a bound is that $X_0+[0,h]f(B) \subset B$.
-Either this operator is used exactly, or to find the Taylor coefficients of $\phi$ are using automatic differentiation, both at the point $(x_0,0)$ and over the set $(B,[0,h])$.
+Either the Picard operator is used directly, or to find the Taylor coefficients of $\phi$ using automatic differentiation, both at the point $(x_0,0)$ and over the set $(B,[0,h])$.
 Finally, the results are combined to give a set $X_1$ containing $\phi(X_0,h)$.
-As an additional step, some packages have a \emph{reconditioning} step to control the errors.
+As an additional step, we may apply a \emph{reconditioning} operation to control the complexity of the representation.